-The depreciation and amortization of property and equipment (included under various consolidated statements of income accounts) amounted to ₱3,050.0 million, ₱3,851.0 million and ₱1,882.6 million in 2020, 2019 and 2018, respectively.
-No interest was capitalized in 2020 and 2019 (see Note 16).
+The depreciation and amortization of property and equipment (included under various consolidated statements of income accounts) amounted to ₱4,443.8 million, ₱3,050.0 million and ₱3,851.0 million in 2021, 2020 and 2019, respectively.
+No interest was capitalized in 2021 and 2020 (see Note 16).

 The Group has no restrictions on its property and equipment and none of these have been pledged as security for its obligations.
-Capital expenditures for hotel buildings in the course of construction amounted to \$\mathbb{P}6,775.47\$ million and \$\mathbb{P}5,915.92\$ as of December 31, 2020 and 2019, respectively, and are included in property and equipment.
-The total contractual commitments arising from awarded contracts for the acquisition, development and construction of property and equipment amounted to \$\mathbb{P}368.71\$ million.
+Capital expenditures for hotel buildings in the course of construction amounted to \$\mathbb{P}\$1,133.59 and \$\mathbb{P}\$3,103.80 million as of December 31, 2021 and 2020, respectively, and are included in property and equipment.
+The total contractual commitments arising from awarded contracts for the acquisition, development and construction of property and equipment amounted to \$\mathbb{P}\$368.71 million in 2021.

-The Group performed impairment testing on its hotel property and equipment with a carrying value of \$\mathbb{P}21,527.0\$ million as of December 31, 2020, by assessing its recoverable amount through estimation of its value in use (VIU).
+The Group performed impairment testing on its hotel property and equipment with a carrying value of ₱21,219.8 million and ₱21,527.0 million as of December 31, 2021 and 2020, by assessing its recoverable amount through estimation of its value in use (VIU).
 VIU is the present value of the future cash flows expected to be derived from an asset.
-The significant assumptions used in the valuation are discount rates of 7.00% to 12.00% with an average growth rate of 3.00%.
+The significant assumptions used in the valuation are discount rates of 5.00% to 13.00% with an average growth rate of 3.00%.
 The Group also considered in its assumptions the impact of the pandemic on the occupancy rate and room rates which are not expected to normalize until 2024.
 Based on the impairment testing, there is no impairment loss on the Group's hotel property and equipment (see Note 3).